Aomitayo/vanhack-calendar-app/README.md

 ### Backend API
 The backend api was implemented as a serverless [Express.js]() app/microservice hosted on [firebase]() using cloud functions

+You an view the API specifications and tests  [here](functions/api-spec.apib)

 ## Some Implementation Details